Portrait of an Artist in the Context of

 At the age of nineteen, soon after entering the Conservatory and inspired by the works of Kandinsky and Klee, Sergei produced his first painting, using shoe polish, ketchup, and toothpaste.
 His first creation refused to dry and to the displeasure of his roommates continued to emit a rather distinct odor for three months at the Conservatory’s dormitory.
 It did eventually dry and still exists in the artist’s collection today.
 Since then Blumin continued to pursue his interest in art alongside his musical occupation.
 During the first ten years he mostly concentrated on miniature metal sculpture.
 From 1974 to 1978 Sergei participated in numerous exhibits on local, regional and national level throughout the former Soviet Union.
 His seven metal works were acquired then by the Moscow Historical Museum through its curator, Dr. Marina Postnikova-Loseva, the author and co-author of more than 12 monographs on Russian Metalsmith Art.

 In 1975 Blumin became a member of the Union of Artists, and in 1976 his first solo exhibition took place at the Tea House of the Summer Garden in St. Petersburg.
-For a young artist it was an honor to be presented in The Tea House’s exhibition hall erected by Carlo Rossi, one of the most important architectural figures in the history of Russian as well as the European Classicism.
+For a young artist it was an honor to be presented in The Tea House’s exhibition hall erected by Ludwig Charlemagne, one of the important architectural figures in the history of Russian as well as the European Classicism.
 However, in 1978 the splendid development of Blumin’s career was put on hold, since by that time he decided to leave the Soviet Union and emigrate to the West.

 X X X